sonusingh7667/sonusingh7667/README.md

   education:
   {
     "Self-Taught Programmer",
-    "B.Tech in Computer Science and Information Technology", }
+    "Bachelor Of Technology In Computer Science and Information Technology ", }
   fields_of_interests:
    {